Heavy quark symmetry of $\Lambda_b^0$ decays in quark models

 To compare the results with those in the literature, we expand the Isgur-Wise function regarding to $\omega$ to the fourth order, given as

-The numerical results along with those in the literature are collected in TABLE~\ref{IW}.
-In the literature, Ref.~\cite{Bernlochner:2018kxh} fits the HQE parameters from the experimental data~\cite{LHCb:2017vhq} and LQCD calculations~\cite{Detmold:2015aaa}, Ref.~\cite{Ebert:2006rp} adopts the relativistic quark model~(RQM), Refs.~\cite{Miao:2022bga,Duan:2022uzm} employ the light-cone sum rule~(LCSR), Ref.~\cite{Li:2021qod} also considers the LFQM with parameters fitted from the mass spectra, and Ref.~\cite{Huang:2005mea} utilizes the QCD sum rule~(QCDSR).
+The numerical results along with those in the literature are collected in Table~\ref{IW}.
+In the literature, Ref.~\cite{Bernlochner:2018kxh} fits the HQE parameters from the experimental data~\cite{LHCb:2017vhq} and LQCD calculations~\cite{Detmold:2015aaa}, Ref.~\cite{Ebert:2006rp} adopts the relativistic quark model~(RQM), Refs.~\cite{Miao:2022bga,Duan:2022uzm} employ the light-cone sum rule~(LCSR), and Ref.~\cite{Huang:2005mea} utilizes the QCD sum rule~(QCDSR).

+We note that the authors of Ref.~\cite{Li:2021qod} have also considered the LFQM but with a different theoretical setup.
+On the one hand, their baryon wave functions are fitted from the mass spectroscopy with 13 free parameters, whereas ours are based on the simple harmonic potential and HQE with one free parameter only.
+On the other hand, their form factors and Isgur-Wise function in the timelike region are obtained by the analytical continuation, where the dipole behavior is assumed.
+In our approach, we have mapped the dependency of $\omega$ to $x= m_{c}/m_{b}$, so that the Isgur-Wise function is directly evaluated in the entire phase space without further ad hoc assumptions.
+To sum up, we have shown that after considering the HQE, not only the parameter space of the LFQM is tightly constraint but also the ad hoc assumption of the analytical continuation is no longer needed.

 Surprisingly, the results in the HBM and LFQM agree well with each other, even though they are two very different quark models.
 Our values of $\overline{\xi}^{(1)}$ also agree well with those from the LHCb and LQCD, but significantly larger than the results from the RQM and QCDSR.
 Note that in Ref.~\cite{Bernlochner:2018kxh}, $\overline{\xi}^{(3)}$ and $\overline{\xi}^{(4)}$ have been omitted.
 On the contrary, we find that they are sizable.
 In particular, $\overline{\xi}^{(3)}$ is opposite in sign and twice larger in comparison to $\overline{\xi}^{(2)}$.
 Although our results of $\overline{\xi}^{(2)}$ are larger than the values from the LHCb and LQCD, those of $\xi(\omega=1.43)$ are consistent with them due to the presences of $\overline{\xi}^{(3)}$.